tdanford/vcf_loader/README.md

 1. Install load_tools from www.github.com/paradigm4/load_tools
 2. Currently, all VCFs must contain the same number of samples in the same positions
 3. Currently, no two VCFs may have the same variant
+4. But this can be - and probably soon will be - a lot more flexible.
+Needs a few more code paths in load_file.sh

 ## Loading
 1. Run ./loader/recreate_db.sh once initially to create all the target arrays; run it again to blow away all the data